Psychokiller1888/MyChef/README.md

 A serie of (french, EN subtitles to come) video dedicated to the project can be found here: (url playlist)

-The video treating about this program is to be found here: (url video)
+The video treating about this program is to be found here: [Youtube part 4](https://www.youtube.com/watch?v=V6pvFjn0Vt0)

 As every respectable project, a TODO: